Kodik77rus/express-api/README.md

 | **sort="byPriceAsс,byDateDesc"**  | string | sorts by price ascendin and<br />by date descending   |  false  |
 | **sort="byPriceDesc,byDateAsc"**  | string | sorts by price descending and<br />by date ascending  |  false  |

->position of the attributes passed in the `sort` is not important
+>position of the attributes passed in the query request is not important.

 #### _Examples_: